cloudysideup/ai4se-presentation/slides.md

 # Program Analysis

+---

+# What is Program Analysis?

 - Background
   1. SCA/DAST/SAST

+---

+# How will AI help?

 - Solution
   1. Agentic AI invocation of tools (Pezze, p27)
 - Tie to Source